 A Closer Look at Cannabis – Its Uses and Effects

-The word ‘marihuana’ or ‘marijuana’ is known to have a Mexican Spanish connection.
+Marijuana – Also known as Cannabis, especially as smoked in cigarettes.
 It is called because the word was first coined by the Spanish speaking nations and then it reached the English speaking countries.
 According to Oxford English Dictionary, the term ‘marijuana’ was accepted as normal usage in English language around the end of the nineteenth century.

 How Long Has This Plant Been Known to Humans?